 But subsequent history proved it to be an over-simplification.
 Small farmers survived, and in some countries increased in number.
 Louis Napoleon, elected President of France in 1848, gave land to the peasants, who continued to form the bedrock of French rural society, despite Marx’s polemics in the Eighteenth Brumaire of Louis Napoleon (1851).
 Russia liberated its serfs in 1861 – a reform that left many of them worse off because they had to take out loans to purchase their land, but nevertheless meant the end of the power of many large land-owners, and led to increased agricultural production from small plots.
-Prussia largely followed the British model of enclosures, but Bavaria kept its small farms; 1895 and 1907 population censuses in Germany showed increasing numbers of small farms, and increasing areas cultivated (Mitrany 1951: 25).
+Prussia largely followed the British model of enclosures, but Bavaria kept its small farms; 1895 and 1907 population censuses in Germany showed increasing numbers of small farms, and increasing areas cultivated (Mitrany 1951, 25).
 And the reports of the zemstvo statisticians and agricultural economists who from the 1870s onwards gave detailed pictures of the state of agriculture in the European parts of Tsarist Russia showed that often the yields on small farms were greater than those on large estates.

 The First International, between its foundation in 1864 and 1873, was heavily influenced by Marx and Engels.
 It attempted to formulate programmes that would unite socialists in England, France, Germany and elsewhere.
-But to get agreement on rural strategy proved beyond them, and the 1869 Congress could only agree on the need for communal ownership, while asking “all sections to study the practical means to carry it out” (Mitrany 1951: 32-3).
-Marx and Engels’ position around 1870, that socialism could only be brought about by an industrial proletariat, was restated in the Erfurt Programme, approved by the Second International in 1891, two years after its foundation (for later detailed study see Hussain and Tribe 1981a; 1984: 97-101).
-So in 1892 French, German, Danish, Belgian and Italian socialists proposed policies that would accept a continuing role for the small scale private farmer (Mitrany, p.35), and in 1894 amendments were drafted to include policies that would appeal both to exploited workers and to peasants in rural areas.
-There followed an impassioned debate in in the newspaper of the German Social Democrat Party, Die Neue Zeit, with the German academic and later politician Eduard David making the case that with appropriate organisation small farmers could compete with large, while the editor of the newspaper, Karl Kautsky, adamantly opposed him (Mitrany pp.36-7; cp.
-Hussain and Tribe 1981a Ch.1; Hussain and Tribe 1984 for key documents).
+But to get agreement on rural strategy proved beyond them, and the 1869 Congress could only agree on the need for communal ownership, while asking “all sections to study the practical means to carry it out” (Mitrany 1951, 32-3).
+Marx and Engels’ position around 1870, that socialism could only be brought about by an industrial proletariat, was restated in the Erfurt Programme, approved by the Second International in 1891, two years after its foundation (for later detailed study see Hussain and Tribe 1981a, 1984 97-101).
+So in 1892 French, German, Danish, Belgian and Italian socialists proposed policies that would accept a continuing role for the small scale private farmer (Mitrany, 35), and in 1894 amendments were drafted to include policies that would appeal both to exploited workers and to peasants in rural areas.
+There followed an impassioned debate in in the newspaper of the German Social Democrat Party, Die Neue Zeit, with the German academic and later politician Eduard David making the case that with appropriate organisation small farmers could compete with large, while the editor of the newspaper, Karl Kautsky, adamantly opposed him (Mitrany 36-7, cp.
+Hussain and Tribe 1981a Ch.1, Hussain and Tribe 1984 for key documents).
 But when these amendments came up for confirmation the following year at Breslau they were roundly defeated, in votes orchestrated by Kautsky.
 The uncompromising positions of the Communist Manifesto were reaffirmed.
 Kautsky subsequently wrote up his position as Die Agrarfrage (or The Agrarian Question) in 1899 and Lenin developed them in his first major work, The Development of Capitalism in Russia (also 1899.
 For extensive discussion see Hussain and Tribe 1981a, Ch.4.).
-This commitment to large-scale state-owned farms and mechanised agriculture remained the central tenet of Marxist and Communist rural policy through to the 1950s (Mitrany 1961: 7-15).
+This commitment to large-scale state-owned farms and mechanised agriculture remained the central tenet of Marxist and Communist rural policy through to the 1950s (Mitrany 1961, 7-15).